Lola's Theme: Release and chart performance

 In the United Kingdom, "Lola's Theme" was released on 12 July 2004, and upon its release, it topped the UK Singles Chart.
 "Lola's Theme" also topped the American Dance Charts, peaking at number one on the Hot Dance Airplay chart in October 2004.
 The duo went on to have a further two Top 20 hits in the United Kingdom ("Back to Basics" and "Incredible") and now have a recording contract with Defected Records.
 "Lola's Theme" was nominated for "Best British Single" at the 2005 Brit Awards.

 Music video

 The music video for "Lola's Theme" was filmed at George Irvin's Funfair in Kingsbury, London; some of the video was filmed at the Irvin's Hellraiser (or Waltzer), the Top Buzz and other rides.
 The Shapeshifters and Cookie appear in the video, as does remixer Norman Jay.

+Samples

+In July 2024, British rapper ArrDee collaborated with the Shapeshifters, sampling "Lola's Theme" for his single "Different".